normalian/My-Azure-Portal-ChromeExtension/README.md

 ## Supported browsers
 - Chrome
-- Edge - just open a like below and add Chrome Extension on your Edge browser
+- Edge - just open a link below and add Chrome Extension on your Edge browser

 ## How to install